icebert04/icebert04.github.io/_posts/2018-3-20-my-first-running-partner.md

 When I come ringing the doorbell, Ash excitedly barks louder, jumps continuously like there is no tomorrow, and pulling his leash telling everybody to get him out instantly.
 I was overwhelmed to see him so excited to see me.

-In the few weeks that we been walking, we encountered some memorable moments.
+In the few weeks that we been walking, we encountered some extraordinary moments.
 Like when Ash makes urinal marks on every street humps.
-He is the only doh that I know that does that.
+He is the only dog that I know that does that.
 Another one is Ash begs for water to drink to maids who were watering the plants in their employers garden.
-Ash became popular to the maids that whenever they Ash they lower down their water hose for Ash to drink to.
+Ash became popular to the maids that whenever they see Ash they happily lower down their water hose for Ash to drink to.

-The dog is also making me happy.
-I get to relax by walking him.
-Sometimes we relax on the park and just bond to each other.
+The dog is also making me upbeat and happy.
+I get to relax and be calm by walking him.
+Sometimes we just chill on the park and just bond to each other.
 It's a wonderful feeling!
+The stranger and the beast looking eye to eye.
-Today, we are starting to run a little.
-We are slowly creeping in to be running partners.
+Today, as of this writing, we are starting to **Run a little**.
+We are slowly creeping in to be **Running Partners**.
 But more than that we become good fellows.

 I hope what we're doing (Ash and I) rubs off to other people to take out their dogs for a run or a walk.
 Dogs need exercise and attention and we human beings need therapy from them.